isaacnmm/pestpolicy-hugo2XX/content/posts/how-long-can-fleas-live-without-a-host/index.md

 layout: post
 ---

-[Fleas](https://pestpolicy.com/how-high-can-fleas-jump/) are generally parasites that [need a host to survive](https://www.ncbi. nlm. nih. gov/pmc/articles/PMC5734377/).
-But how long can fleas live without a host?
+[Fleas](https://pestpolicy.com/how-high-can-fleas-jump/)are generally parasites that [need a host to survive](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5734377/).But how long can fleas live without a host?
 Well, because of their thirst for blood and parasitic nature, they depend on the host most of their time. - **Fleas can survive for a period of 4-7 days without a host.
 But if you subject them to any longer than this, they will die.

 ** - **Fleas have different stages of a life cycle but it is the adults that need the host more especially when laying eggs.
 Fleas can attach to many hosts, but their preferred hosts are the furry homes pets- cats and dogs. ** If you study the life cycle of a flea, you shall get the opportunity to learn and understand about the fleas and their host.